Daniel-io/Natours/NOTES.md

 4. change current positio  utils to name the fixed and create position utils (relative, absolute etc) probably only relative would ne neccessary. explore this

+5. ad bg util for gradients

+6. add variants to border radius and box shadow settings

+7. Add prevent default to modal because anchor element makes scroll to top when modal appears
 <!-- CSS NOTES -->